iakigarci/real-time-messaging/README.md

 ## ⚡ Features

-- Real-time message delivery using WebSocket and events
+- Real-time message delivery using WebSocket and events (event-broker)
 - Distributed architecture with microservices following DDD
 - Message persistence in PostgreSQL
 - NATS for message streaming